 Next year, 2015, marks 20 years since the United Nations held its fourth World Conference on Women, unanimously adopting the landmark Beijing Declaration and Platform for Action (BPFA) for women's advancement and empowerment.
 Coincidentally, 2015 also marks the target year for meeting the globally endorsed Millennium Development Goals (MDGs).
 The third MDG, Gender Equality and Women's Empowerment, is the explicit gender equality goal.
-How far have we come on delivering the promises made in the BPFA and the MDGs to improve the lives of women girls in schools, fewer women dying in childbirth, more women in wage employment outside agriculture, and more women in national parliaments and decisionmaking bodies.
+How far have we come on delivering the promises made in the BPFA and the MDGs to improve the lives of women and girls?

+The Asia-Pacific region has made impressive strides over the last two decades.
+Today we have more girls in schools, fewer women dying in childbirth, more women in wage employment outside agriculture, and more women in national parliaments and decisionmaking bodies.
 Today the region is certainly a better place for women and girls.